taylorhayduk/developertownwars/README.md

   - `/api/manufacturers`: Handles fetching of manufacturers.
   - `/api/starships`: Deals with fetching starships, including parsing through multiple pages from StarWars API to retrieve all available starships.
 It also allows for filtering by manufacturer.
+  - `/api/starships/[shipId]`: Fetch individual ship.

 - **Data Fetching**:
-  - **Swapi Namespace**: A set of functions (`fetchStarships`, `fetchManufacturers`) for interacting with the Star Wars API (Swapi), designed for scalability despite currently having only two main functions.
+  - **Swapi Namespace**: A set of functions (`fetchStarships`, `fetchStarship`, `fetchManufacturers`) for interacting with the Star Wars API (Swapi), designed for scalability despite currently having only two main functions.

 ## Extras

 I implemented a Starship page to show all starship details.
 This utilizes the lastest NextJS syntax for server-side rendering.

+I started a `/app/components` directory for staring of front-end components.

 ## Improvements